Storyville: Cover Letters and Bridging the Gap

 This is a solid cover letter.
 Time to talk about your bio

 “But Richard, I don’t have a bio, I’ve never published anything before.”
 Or maybe you’re thinking, “Crap, how do I whittle down all of my extensive publishing history, my efforts to take over the world, into just a few lines?
 IMPOSSIBLE!”
 Either way, I have some solutions for you.
 And always write them in third person.
 That may just be my preference, but in my head it sounds like a public relations person, or a radio host, some impartial voice talking about how awesome you are.
 I think it works better.
+(UPDATE: I do also see that MOST bios are in third person these days.)

 If you have never published anything, I mean not one story on any website, chapbook, or handmade zine, then it’s going to be a little trickier.
 Do your best.